Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Simulation study

 We empirically evaluate the performance of the Wald-type test statistics based on the MDPDEs for different values of the tuning parameter in terms of empirical level and power.
 We set the simple step-stress model presented in Section \ref{sec:simstudy}, with $N=200$ devices and $L=13$ inspection times.
 We consider the hypothesis testing problem

 and we fix the true value of the model parameter as $\boldsymbol{\theta}_0 = (5.3,-0.05,1.5)$ verifying the null hypothesis (when computing the empirical level) and $\boldsymbol{\theta}_0 = (5.3,-0.06,1.5)$ when computing the empirical power.
-The Wald-type test statistic associated with the test in (\ref{empiricaltest}) based on the MDPDE, $\widehat{\boldsymbol{\theta}}^\beta,$ is defined using (\ref{eq:Wtypest}) with $\boldsymbol{m}(\boldsymbol{\theta}) = a_2-0.05$ and the critical region of the test is as given in (\ref{eq:criticalregionWtest}).
+The Wald-type test statistic associated with the test in (\ref{empiricaltest}) based on the MDPDE, $\widehat{\boldsymbol{\theta}}^\beta,$ is defined using (\ref{eq:Wtypest}) with $\boldsymbol{m}(\boldsymbol{\theta}) = a_1-0.05$ and the critical region of the test is as given in (\ref{eq:criticalregionWtest}).

 Moreover, to examine the robustness of the test, we contaminate the third cell following the three contamination scenarios discussed in Section \ref{sec:simstudy}.
-Figure \ref{fig:levelandpower} shows the empirical level (left) and power (right) of the test against cell contamination, when introducing contamination in the first parameter, $a_1,$ (left), the second parameter, $a_2$ (middle), are the third (right).
+Figures \ref{fig:level} and \ref{fig:power} show, respectively, the empirical level and power of the tests against cell contamination, when introducing contamination in the first parameter, $a_0,$ (top), the second parameter, $a_1$ (middle), are the third (bottom).
 The empirical level and power are computed as the proportion of rejected Wald-type test statistics over $R=500$ replications of the model under the null hypothesis for a significance level of $\alpha = 0.05$.